 Banana Republic used micro-influencer marketing tactics to promote its clothes to audiences who followed influencers that are revered for their sense of style.
 These influencers were largely fashion and lifestyle-focused influencers, which helped Banana Republic reach a large and targeted audience of consumers.

 Related Post: How To Work With Top Instagram Influencers

 Bumble Throws A #Winterbumbleland Party In The Desert At Coachella

-Dating app Bumble promoted itself with micro influencers through a branded party at Coachella.
-The company hosted a number of influencers (many of the micro influencers) who posted photos to Instagram with #winterbumbleland and tagged Bumble’s official Instagram account in the post.
+Dating app Bumble promoted itself with micro-influencers through a branded party at Coachella.
+The company hosted a number of influencers (many of them micro-influencers) who posted photos to Instagram with #winterbumbleland and tagged Bumble’s official Instagram account in the post.
 The photos suggested that the party was everything one might expect from Coachella: beautiful people, hip decor, food, drinks, and even some fake snow in the desert.

 For its #winterbumbleland campaign, Bumble partnered with an array of influencers to tap different audiences, and in tying its influencer marketing campaign to its party at Coachella, Bumble captured some of the excitement and aspirational aesthetic that comes with the festival.
 Partnering with influencers at Coachella helped Bumble fit right in with the young, hip vibe of the festival.

 Daniel Wellington does a lot of work with influencers on social media, and one of its recent successful campaigns featured micro-influencers posting photos with Daniel Wellington watches.
 Many of these influencers were fashion and lifestyle-centric, but that wasn’t the case for all.

 For example, Daniel Wellington partnered with popular pet account Scuba and Shadow to promote its watches with an account-specific discount code.
 Other micro-influencer accounts involved in the effort also had their own discount codes, making the campaign personal and drawing new customers with incentives.